A Geometric Framework for Understanding Memorization in Generative Models

 For further details, please see \autoref{appx:definitions}, where we formally develop the relationship between the MMH and definitions of memorization in related work.

 Defining and distinguishing between OD-Mem and DD-Mem suggests immediate solutions to each.
-DD-Mem indicates that the training distribution $\pgt$ does not actually match the desired distribution at inference time, and hence is a misalignment of data and objectives.
+OD-Mem is overfitting and can be addressed accordingly, such as by collecting more data or improving a model's inductive biases.
+On the other hand, DD-Mem indicates that the training distribution $\pgt$ does not actually match the desired distribution at inference time, and hence is a misalignment of data and objectives.
 It can be addressed by changing $\pgt$ itself, such as by altering the data collection, cleaning, and augmentation procedures.
 We explore this point further in \autoref{sec:phenomena}.
-Unlike OD-Mem, DD-Mem cannot be addressed by improving the model to have better generalization.
+Unlike OD-Mem, DD-Mem cannot be addressed by improving the model to generalize better.
 Both OD-Mem and DD-Mem can also in principle be addressed by augmenting $\pmodel$ to generate higher-LID samples.
 In \autoref{sec:experiments}, we propose solutions to alter the data-generating process with precisely this goal.